Do you even want to keep your car?

 If you car is worth more than what you owe, it is an asset.
 Assets are protected by using bankruptcy exemptions.
 Federal bankruptcy exemptions currently allow you to have up to $3,775 in equity in your car.
 If your equity exceeds that, you can use up to $1,250 of the wildcard exemption plus $11,850 of any unused homestead.
 Don’t worry, it’s not as complicated as it appears at first.
 The bottom line is virtually all of my clients that want to keep their cars can.
 We will let you know if you don’t have enough exemptions to cover all of your property before you file your Chapter 7.

 If you have a loan, most lenders will require that you reaffirm the debt.
 A reaffirmation agreement reinstates the original loan contract.
 By signing a reaffirmation agreement, you agree to assume the personal liability that your bankruptcy would otherwise discharge.
 If you fail to make your payments after your Chapter 7 is final, your car will be repossessed and you will likely be sued for the deficiency.
 Once the reaffirmation agreement is signed, you are back on the hook for the loan.

 Have more questions?
 Give us a call at 313-291-0240.

 Chris McAvoy is a Michigan attorney who helps people with bankruptcy, family law, and estate planning.
-To find out more or set up an appointment, click here for contact info.
 Our attorneys help people in Taylor, Allen Park, Southgate, Lincoln Park, Riverview, Taylor, Trenton, Flat Rock, Wyandotte, Brownstown, Belleville, Dearborn, Dearborn Heights, Westland, Garden City, Canton and the Downriver, Michigan area.